Preimplantation Genetic Diagnosis

 - Many many others

 PGD involves the use of IVF to create the embryos.
 Each embryo then has cells removed from them in the lab and then analyzed for the genetic problem in question.
-Once the results of the PGD analysis are known, the embryos that are free of the genetic problem are chosen for embryo transfer.
+Once the results of the PGD analysis are known, the embryos that are free of the genetic problem are chosen for embryo transfer at our fertility clinic.

 Preimplantation Genetic Screening